-The Business Acceleration Services (SME Instrument Phase 3) help you take advantage of additional EU support extended via a range of business support services offered on the EIC Community Platform, open to researchers and innovators benefiting from the different EIC calls for proposals.
-This support can take the form of coaching, training, links to investors, partnering and networking with other EIC beneficiaries.
-The Business Acceleration Services provide specific support to EIC clients that are SMEs, mainly to help them access new markets or customers and link with investors.
+The Business Acceleration Services (SME Instrument Phase 3) help you take advantage of additional EU support extended via a range of business support services offered on the EIC Community Platform. open to researchers innovators benefiting from the different EIC calls for proposals.
+This support can take the form of coaching, training, links to investors, public and private procurers of innovation, partnering and networking with other EIC beneficiaries.
+The Business Acceleration Services provide specific support to EIC clients that are SMEs, mainly to help them access new markets through participation to overseas trade fairs or customers and link with investors.
 It does not provide direct funding.
+In line with Commission's communication for the 'European Green Deal'43, the Business Acceleration Services will in particular support EIC funded SMEs in reducing their greenhouse gas emissions.